gy0117/zerocoin/README.md

 # zerocoin

 ### latest-update
 1. Using distributed transaction to processing match-orders
 2. Optimize order queues using skip lists
 3. Support token revocation and token renewal
+4. Optimize order data with reading and writing separation